farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ## Details

-When creating your character, you figure out who they are, what they look like, and how they are tied to the world.
-We call this information the character's details.
+Characters are defined by descriptive traits called `details`.
+Each character usually has between 2-5 details to highlight who they are, and what is important about them.
+Those details are also used as a guide to know the different narrative liberties that a character has.

 ![](https://gyazo.com/e4ac2539a73b8650b7aee2ca20661371.png)